-Less than one hour… no lawyer… that’s about as easy as you can get.
+Less than one hour… no lawyer… that’s about as easy as it can get.

 Colombia offers the property buyer two paths to residency.
 By simply buying a property valued at more than 350 times the Colombian minimum wage—US$93,000 at the time of writing—you will qualify for a temporary residency visa (M-10).
 This price will go up and down as the Colombian minimum wage fluctuates.
 M-10 visas can be valid for up to three years.

-But, if you spend US$165,300 on a property, or 650 times the Colombian minimum wage, you can obtain permanent residency right off the bat, as a resident investor.
+But, if you spend US$172,700 on a property, or 650 times the Colombian minimum wage, you can obtain permanent residency right off the bat, as a resident investor.
 Once again, this price will fluctuate with changes to Colombia’s minimum wage.
-“Permanent” residency today is actually renewed every five years.)
-Both quotes are at an exchange rate of 2,534 pesos per U.S. dollar.
+“Permanent” residency today is actually renewed every five years.

 One caveat: Make sure that the municipal value on your property deed reflects at least the investment threshold that you need and that you have records of that same amount coming into Colombia.
 I’ve been audited, and they’re serious about all the numbers matching up.

-As one of the world’s most popular retirement destinations, Ecuador offers one of the easiest residencies for the property-buyer, at just US$25,000.
+As one of the world’s most popular retirement destinations, Ecuador offers one of the easiest residencies for the property buyer, at a minimum investment of just US$40,000.
 This will qualify you for the investment visa.
 Applicants must also prove US$400 monthly income from any source.

-As with Colombia, the municipal value on your property title must reflect the minimum investment level of US$25,000 or more.
+As with Colombia, the municipal value on your property title must reflect the minimum investment level of US$40,000 or more.
 This is normally not a problem nowadays.
-But old deeds may have low municipal values on them, and you’ll need an attorney’s help to bring them up to US$25,000 without having the seller pay a large capital gains tax.
+But old deeds may have low municipal values on them, and you’ll need an attorney’s help to bring them up to US$40,000 without having the seller pay a large capital gains tax.

 Ecuador uses the U.S. dollar as its official currency, so these values do not fluctuate with any exchange rate.

-The visa requires that you have an economic link to Panama, and your real estate purchase can do that for you.
-And it doesn’t need to be a personal residence, either.
-A lot of readers are using our current teak investment offer and the popular mango investment to qualify.
+As this visa requires that you have an economic link to Panama, your real estate purchase can do that for you.
+A lot of readers are using our current teak investment offer to qualify.

 Like Ecuador, Panama also uses the U.S. dollar as its official currency, so you’ll be shielded from currency exchange rate fluctuations.